 Greater Manchester (GM) Devolution

-GM Devolution or Devo-GM, as it has been nicknamed, is a pioneering move to transfer powers from the Government to the ten Greater Manchester districts, including the borough of Bury.
+GM Devolution is a pioneering move to transfer powers from the government to the ten Greater Manchester districts, including the borough of Bury.

 The aim is to give local organisations more freedom to decide priorities and make decisions about £22 billion of funding which better reflect the needs of the region's 2.8 million people.